snehasishpatra/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 ls : it list the files and folder cp : it copies from source to destination
-touch: it create and displays the content of the files
+touch: it create empty files and update timestamp
 man: it give info about the commands
 sort: it helps to sort content in ascending or descending  order
 pwd: it displays the present working diorectory